I have a confession to make.

 Then season 3 hits and the directing becomes utterly plain.
 You still get Ume Aoki‘s stellar character design, but there are few surreal visuals to enjoy, nor anything to replace them with.
 The story also moves on from the interwoven setting of the first 2 seasons and becomes a largely linear affair, with barely any surprises sprinkled throughout.
 Effectively, Hidamari Sketch just becomes a generic slice-of-life anime about high school students, of which we have countless alternatives to pick from.

-This mirrors problems I experienced in other Shaft anime.
+This mirrors problems with overextension that I experienced in other Shaft anime.
 Sayonara, Zetsubou Sensei also lost its way and fell into stagnation, and even Monogatari got boring in places, with the series ending on the especially dull Zoku chapters.

 Anime is a business and business sense dictates that you make more of a thing that is selling well.
 Still, it pains me to see how many anime, manga, and light novels keep hammering away on series even as the drive and inspiration for them runs dry.
 We often complained about anime that ended while there was still source material left to adapt back in the day, but I’d rather get an anime-original ending while the show is still enjoyable, than watch a series deteriorate for a hundred chapters while losing everything that made it special.